Regular attendance at school is fundamental for the educational progress of your child. It also helps your child socially, mentally, and is the law!

 LATE ARRIVAL AT SCHOOL

-School playground doors will be shut at 8:50 and your child will then need to enter through the front doors via the office.
+School playground doors will be opened at 8:40 and shut at 8:50 at which time your child will then need to enter through the front doors via the office.
 You must sign your child in on the inventory system with a valid reason for late arrival.

 Lates are monitored on a regular basis and you will receive a letter or phone call regarding this if it becomes a frequent occurrence: it is important that your child is at school on time as they settle in for the school day better and do not miss the learning which begins straight away with a morning challenge!

 If your child is unable to attend school please ring school and leave a message stating your child's name, class, and reason for absence.

 If you do not inform us, school has a legal safeguarding duty to investigate any unexplained absences.
 We will try to contact you by phone and if this is not successful we will send our Attendance Officer to your home to find out where your child is.

 Attendance of all children is monitored weekly.
 This includes the children in our early years classes.
 At Brickhouse we aim for 96% attendance for all children.